 Watch this video by Elisabeth as she shares information about what discrimination is and how you can file a complaint if your student is a victim of discrimination in a Wisconsin school.

 If you have any questions about our work, email Elisabeth Lambert at email@example.com.

 We've done a lot of work recently in this area.
 Here are some of the most recent things we've done:

 A nationwide attempt to censor discussions of race in the classroom is underway called critical race theory, an academic concept and practice that recognizes systemic racism is deeply ingrained in American society and examines how our systems promote inequality.
 Here's some work

 Podcast: Kimberle Crenshaw on Teaching The Truth About Race in America (ACLU National)

 Press Release: ACLU of Wisconsin Opposes Bills That Threaten Teaching of Meaningful Racial History Education to Wisconsin Students (ACLU of Wisconsin)

-Youth are still developing, so as a result society treats kids and adults differently in several contexts, such as driving and serving in the military.
-Yet in the criminal justice system, we treat youth as adults.
+Juvenile justice: Youth are still developing, so as a result, society treats children and adults very differently in several contexts, such as driving and serving in the military.
+Yes, in the criminal justice system, we treat youth as adults.